MikeFHS/automated-rating-curve/docs/outputs.md

 ARC first samples and caches every stream-cell cross section, including its final profile, Manning's *n* arrays, slope, and thalweg.
 If `AROutBATHY` or `BATHY_Out_File` is configured, ARC completes bank finding and bathymetry preprocessing before building the representative output.
 Complete `Flow_File`, `Flow_File_ID`, and `Flow_File_BF` inputs select baseflow-driven bathymetry in representative mode.
 Otherwise, ARC uses the complete drainage-area power-law configuration when one is supplied.
 If neither bathymetry output path is configured, bathymetry estimation and excavation are bypassed and the representative hydraulics use the unexcavated sampled profiles.

 For each reach, ARC evaluates every contributing cross section at 0.10 m increments above its local thalweg, up to a maximum depth of 25 m.
 At every stage it recomputes area, wetted perimeter, velocity, discharge, and top width with Manning's equation.
-A finite result with positive area and top width contributes to the stage medians; sections with unusable finite geometry are skipped for that stage.
+A finite result with positive area and top width is eligible for that stage; sections with unusable finite geometry are skipped for that stage.
+ARC then computes each eligible section's hydraulic radius as `area / wetted perimeter` and removes sections whose cross-sectional area or hydraulic radius falls outside two standard deviations of that stage's reach mean.
 If any calculation produces a non-finite area, wetted perimeter, velocity, discharge, or top width, ARC stops staging that reach immediately and retains only the previously successful rows.
-The representative export stores the reach-median positive stream slope and the median discharge, depth, velocity, top width, area, and WSE from the contributing sections at each retained stage.
+The representative export stores the reach-mean positive stream slope and the mean discharge, depth, velocity, top width, area, and WSE from the retained sections at each stage.

-The representative cross-section dimensions are then derived from the staged median top width and staged median area.
+The representative cross-section dimensions are then derived from the staged mean top width and staged mean area.
 Starting from a thalweg stage with zero width and zero area, ARC solves a trapezoidal area equation between successive stages to recover each representative depth increment and cumulative representative depth.
-Those stages are finally written as symmetric left/right stations around the reach-median thalweg elevation.
+Those stages are finally written as symmetric left/right stations around the reach-mean thalweg elevation.

-Because the staged medians are computed independently at each 0.10 m depth increment, small non-monotonic artifacts can occur.
-ARC therefore applies a cumulative-maximum adjustment to representative area and top width before deriving the representative dimensions so the exported envelope remains physically ordered.
+Because the staged means are computed independently at each 0.10 m depth increment, small non-monotonic artifacts can occur.
+ARC therefore applies a cumulative-maximum adjustment to representative area and top width before deriving the representative dimensions so the exported envelope remains physically ordered. `Representative_Velocity` is computed from the mean discharge divided by the representative cross-sectional area so the exported velocity is paired with the representative geometry.

 The following table details the columns in the representative cross-section export file: